 If you ever plan on having anyone manage your social media, you will want an email dedicated to just those social accounts.

-If you are setting up your new brand or business and plan on growing to have an assistant or account manager, start it off right by using a dedicated email.
+If you are setting up your new brand or business and plan on growing to have an assistant or account manager, start it off right by using a dedicated email, for sure also having the right HR tools can bring a lot of good things for your business, those are the benefits of using HR tools.

 In this video, I explain why it is important to not use your business email or your personal email for many social media accounts.